The Advantages and Disadvantages of Having Flexible Working Hours

 It’s a common misconception; the idea that a person who has a flexible working situation must be earning the big bucks.
 Yet while there are certainly high paying jobs with flexible hours, the two don’t necessarily always go hand in hand.
 Flexible working conditions will come down to the needs of the office as much as the needs of the worker.
 Offering a flexible work situation can be a valid strategy for improving workplace productivity rather than a benefit given to valuable workers.
 Each situation is unique – it’s important for your team to realise that a change in the requirements for their working hours doesn’t necessarily equate to an increase in the value of that work.

-It can be Harder for Managers to Keep Track of what Their Employees are Doing
+It can be Harder for Managers and Employers to Keep Track of what Their Employees are Doing

 Let it not be said that a flexible working arrangement is all bad!
 Far from it, in fact.
 While acknowledging the pitfalls is important, it is equally useful to fully understand the benefits that this could provide to your team.
 The benefits for your employees’ stress and morale levels could very well outweigh any potential negatives.